dentremor/Software-Defined-Infrastrucure/doku.md

 ##### Forwarders

-We use the CloudFlare DNS service, as a forwarder.
+We use the Cloudflare DNS service, as a forwarder.

 Add the forwarder in the file `/etc/bind/named.conf.options`: